microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ---

-# Lab 1 : Azure Cache for Redis
+# Lab 1 : Azure Managed Redis

 ## Setting up the infrastructure in Azure

 If you look at the project, you will see a `terraform` folder.
 It contains the infrastructure as code that you will use to deploy the infrastructure for this Hands On Lab.
-This will deploy a series of Azure services that you will use in combination with Azure Cache for Redis.
+This will deploy a series of Azure services that you will use in combination with Azure Managed Redis.

 We need to specify the subscription we want to use: